-A prominent theory in this field, the Cognitive Load Theory, postulates different facets of cognitive load related to selected aspects of the learning situation and the learning process.
-Within a fruitful collaboration with the chair of Media Informatics at the TU Chemnitz, I examined the interplay between these facets with particular focus on process-related changes across a learning task.
+A prominent theory in the field of educational media, the Cognitive Load Theory, postulates different facets of cognitive load related to selected aspects of the learning situation and the learning process.
+Within a fruitful collaboration with the chair of Media Informatics at the TU Chemnitz, I examined the interplay between these facets in abstract learning tasks with particular focus on process-related changes across a learning task.
 On methodological accounts, I used a variety of approaches, ranging from experimentally obtained performance measures, paralinguistic speech indices, and psychophysiological parameters.
+The obtained findings indicate decreasing levels of cognitive load with increasing progress in knowledge acquisition.

-To inspect the underlying dynamics on a neural level, I further generated simulated fMRI predictions that leverage the neurophysiological foundation of the cognitive architecture ACT-R. I will continue and extend this line of research in the direction of model-based cognitive neuroscience to validate and strengthen the existing findings.
+To inspect related cognitive processes in more detail, I developed cognitive models with the cognitive architecture ACT-R. I further generated simulated fMRI predictions to gain insight into emerging dynamics on a neural level.
+This approach leverages the correspondence of ACT-R’s modular structure with predefined brain regions.
+I currently continue and extend this line of research in collaboration with the Cognitive Modeling Group at the University of Groningen the direction of model-based cognitive neuroscience to validate and strengthen the existing findings.

 - Wirzberger, M., Herms, R., Esmaeili Bijarsari, S., Eibl, M., & Rey, G. D. (2018).
 Schema-related cognitive load influences performance, speech, and physiology in a dual-task setting: A continuous multi-measure approach.
 Cognitive Research: Principles and Implications, 3:46. doi:10.1186/s41235-018-0138-z